-North Cities is an exciting, growing church that serves people living in the North Cities region of the Dallas-Fort Worth metroplex.
+North Cities is an exciting, growing church that serves people living in the various cities and communities of the North Dallas, Texas region.
 Our vision is to connect people to God through worship, to others through fellowship, and to purpose through training.

 North Cities’ History

 North Cities has a rich history of ministry in the Dallas area.
 It all began in the summer of 1941, when Rev. J. D. Drain and his wife, Myrtle, traveled to Garland, Texas, to hold a series of meetings.
 After preaching for two weeks on a vacant lot, Rev. Drain felt the call to stay and establish a church.
 They purchased the lot and started working to build a building.
 In April of 1944, the first crowd gathered in the new building at 521 West Avenue E.